 There is a lot of talk about ‘the next wave’.
 But wait… has this one ended yet?

-Health care providers are turning themselves inside out to keep up with the demand and prepare for worse case scenarios.
+Healthcare providers are turning themselves inside out to keep up with the demand and prepare for worst-case scenarios.

 And suddenly, personal care providers, grocery store clerks, and janitors are receiving long-overdue acknowledgment for their work contributions to society.

 This week our province will begin a gradual opening of local parks, businesses, and stores (limited to those not located within shopping malls).
 Caution is still recommended.
 Social distancing rules must be followed.